ethereum/execution-spec-tests/docs/writing_tests/writing_a_new_test.md

 ## Test Functions

 Every test case is defined as a python function that defines a single `StateTest` or `BlockchainTest` by using one of the `state_test` or `blockchain_test` objects made available by the framework.
-Test cases, respectively test modules, must fulfil the following requirements:
+Test cases, respectively test modules, must fulfill the following requirements:

 | Requirement                                                            | When                                        |
 | -----------------------------------------------------------------------|---------------------------------------------|